Livox-SDK/livox_ros_driver/README.md

 }
 ```

-   The main difference between the content of Hub json configuration file and the content of the LiDAR json configuration file is that the Hub configuration item "hub_config" is added, and the related configuration content of the Hub is shown in the following table :
+&ensp;&ensp;&ensp;&ensp;The main difference between the content of Hub json configuration file and the content of the LiDAR json configuration file is that the Hub configuration item "hub_config" is added, and the related configuration content of the Hub is shown in the following table :

-​                                                              HUB configuration parameter
+<center>HUB configuration parameter</center>

 | Parameter      | Type    | Description                                                  | Default         |
 | -------------- | ------- | ------------------------------------------------------------ | --------------- |